oicr-gsi/oicr-gsi/source/data-review-reporting/data-review-and-reporting.rst

         .. image:: images/amreport4.png

+.. note :: In the case that the contents of the amended report are identical to the original report, the amended report does not need to be uploaded to the requisition system.
+Instead, document the comparison in a ticket or CAPA and notify the requisitioner that the case was reanalyzed without a change to results.

 When amendments are necessary, the following steps must be followed, led by the CGI manager:

 #.
 Contact the requisitioner